aa-javier/viertech-wb/README.md

 VierTech-maintained WhatsApp Bot toolkit for Baileys.

-This package is a modified fork of `@neoxr/wb`.
+This package is a modified fork.
 The original MIT copyright and permission notice are preserved in [`LICENSE`](./LICENSE).
 See [`NOTICE`](./NOTICE) for fork attribution.